-Against dizzy spells it is likewise a wonderful expedient, with it I cured two wealthy persons in a short time, one a man, the other a woman, both belonging to the nobility of Thuringia.
+Against dizzy spells it is likewise a wonderful expedient.
+With it I cured two wealthy persons in a short time, one a man, the other a woman, both belonging to the nobility of Thuringia.
 I did not give them more than 6 drops in a spoonful of swallow-water, continuing thus for 14 days.
 Externally, I had their temples rubbed with snake grease.
 Their dizziness disappeared, and one has to-date not noticed anything of it in them.

-Nasal polyps are chased away very quickly, as i tried doing for a noble young lady in 1630.
+Nasal polyps are chased away very quickly, as I tried doing for a noble young lady in 1630.
 She was greatly troubled with it.
-I first put some spirit of Nieri on it until it was everywhere sorely corroded, although it was sore enough by itself, greatly hindering her breathing and speaking.
-After that, she had to coat it every morning and evening with this oil.
-The polyp disappeared completely within four weeks.
-And these are my experiments with this oil, and it may well have still other virtues in medicine.
+I first put some spirit of Nieri on it until was everywhere sorely corroded, although it was sore enough by itself, greatly hindering her breathing and speaking.
+After that, she had to coat it every morning and evening with this oil, and it may well have still other virtues in medicine.
 But because I have no experience in that regard, I cannot give a true report on it.
 The kind reader will have to be content with the experiments I have related.